 I’ve written about the topic before, when Google was granted a patent named Query rewriting with entity detection back in May of 2009, which I covered in Boosting Brands, Businesses, and Other Entities: How a Search Engine Might Assume a Query Implies a Site Search.

-It’s possible that Google has been doing something like this for a while, but may have turned this process up a notch very recently.
+It’s possible that Google has been doing something like this for a while but may have turned this process up a notch very recently.

 In the past, it was quite likely that Google would have only shown a couple of results from SEO by the Sea, possibly with a link under the second to “see more results from this site.”
-Now, if I have Google set to show 10 results, the first 6 are from SEO by the Sea.
+If I have Google set to show 10 results, the first 6 are from SEO by the Sea.
 If I have Google set to show 100 results per search result page, the first 8 are presently from SEO by the Sea.

 Named Entities, Google, and Metaweb

-A Google patent filing published earlier this month, Identifying Query Aspects, which I wrote about in Google and Metaweb: Named Entities and Mashup Search Results?, identified Metaweb’s Freebase directory as one place where Google might learn more about named entites, and different aspects of those entities, so that it could present a new type of search result broken into categories.
+A Google patent filing published earlier this month, Identifying Query Aspects, which I wrote about in Google and Metaweb: Named Entities and Mashup Search Results?, identified Metaweb’s Freebase directory as one place where Google might learn more about named entities, and different aspects of those entities, so that it could present a new type of search result broken into categories.

 For example, search results on a search for “Hawaii”, might include segmented sections involving different aspects of the entity “Hawaii,” such as “beaches,” “hotels,” and “weather.”